isc30/blog.codeisc.com/_posts/comma-operator-series/2018-01-09-cpp-comma-operator-nice-usages.md

 ## (C++17) Fold expressions (reducing parameter packs)
 ------

 One of the best features of C++17, [fold expression](http://en.cppreference.com/w/cpp/language/fold), allows **reducing a parameter pack by applying a binary operator** (including comma).
-This opens a huge branch of possibilities like easily getting the sum of the arguments, calling a function for each argument or easily getting the last argument from the pack.
+This opens a huge branch of possibilities like calculating the sum of the arguments, calling a function for each argument or easily getting the last argument from the pack.

-We can take advantage of the *comma operator* to perform an action for each argument.
+We can take advantage of the *comma operator* to perform an **action for each argument**.
 For example, pushing every argument from the parameter pack to a `std::vector`:

 ```cpp